The Mental Health Center of Greater Manchester

 Implementation of the Zero Suicide Framework

-In early 2017, MHCGM set the implementation of the Zero Suicide framework as a priority based on feedback from agency staff and family members of clients.
+In early 2017, MHCGM set the implementation of the Zero Suicide framework as a priority based on feedback from agency staff and family members of patients.
 Later that year, seven MHCGM team members attended the Zero Suicide Academy, which prompted the creation of an agency-wide Zero Suicide Implementation Team in January of 2018.
-The team began to implement the Zero Suicide Plan and the Herth Hope Scale, and our president and CEO formally announced a call to action.
-From there, MHCGM’s Zero Suicide Committee began to discuss and implement specific steps pertaining to the seven pillars of the initiative: Lead, Train, Identify, Engage, Treat, Transition, and Improve (Figure 1).

 Figure 1.
 MHCGM Zero Suicide Initiative